 Emergency Information

-Television broadcasters provide information visually in programming that is neither a regularly scheduled newscast nor a newscast that interrupts regular programming and includes an aural presentation of that information on a separate audio component – Emergency Information.
-The aural tone on the main program audio will alert viewers that visual emergency information is being displayed and that aural information is available on the additional audio stream.
-This accessibility audio track is neither Emergency Alert audio nor CAP rich media audio.
-It is an audio transcription of a visual text, e.g., school closing scroll, in the video.
+Television broadcasters often provide emergency-related information visually in programming that is neither a regularly scheduled newscast nor a newscast that interrupts regular programming.
+For accessibility purposes, this content includes an aural presentation of that information on a separate audio component, called Emergency Information.
+An aural tone on the main program audio alerts viewers that visual emergency information is being displayed and that aural information is available on the additional accessibility audio stream.
+This audio track is neither an Emergency Alert per se nor CAP rich media audio.
+It is an audio transcription of an on-screen text crawl or banner.

 Emergency Information for the purposes of this requirement is defined as information, about a current emergency, that is intended to further the protection of life, health, safety, and property, i.e., critical details regarding the emergency and how to respond to the emergency.

-Emergency Information may be provided by sending a collection of components: “Music and Effects” component, a “Dialog” component, and an appropriately labeled “Emergency Information” component, which are mixed at the receiver.
+Aural Emergency Information may be provided by sending a collection of audio components: “Music and Effects” component, a “Dialog” component, and an appropriately labeled “Emergency Information” component, which are mixed at the receiver.
 Alternatively, an Emergency Information component may be provided as a single component that is a complete mix with the appropriate label identification, or mixed with just the same-language “Dialog” component.

 Signaling is provided for Emergency Information to support a separate audio component provided by the broadcaster during the Emergency Information crawl.
 This signaling enables the capabilities in a receiver to allow a visually impaired viewer to manually select the Emergency Information audio component into the decoded output and/or allow a user preference setting so that a receiver could retain and act on said user preference.